amplify-bio/cellranger-vdj/docs/usage.md

 Nextflow handles job submissions and supervises the running jobs.
 The Nextflow process must run until the pipeline is finished.

 The Nextflow `-bg` flag launches Nextflow in the background, detached from your terminal so that the workflow does not stop if you log out of your session.
 The logs are saved to a file.

-Alternatively, you can use `screen` / `tmux` or similar tool to create a detached session which you can log back into at a later time.
+Alternatively, you can use `screen` / `tmux` or a similar tool to create a detached session which you can log back into at a later time.
 Some HPC setups also allow you to run nextflow within a cluster job submitted your job scheduler (from where it submits more jobs).

 #### Nextflow memory requirements